-During the week ended May 15, 2015, the US land-based, or onshore, rig count fell by six from the previous week’s count.
-Last week, there were 854 land-based rigs, including two inland water rigs.
-The inland water rig count increased by two from the previous week.
+During the week ending May 1, 2015, the US land-based, or onshore, rig count fell by 27—compared to the previous week’s count.
+Last week, there were 871 land-based rigs, including three inland water rigs.
+The inland water rig count didn’t change from the previous week.

-The onshore rig count had been on an uptick since the beginning of 2014, but depressed crude oil prices ended that trend.
+Although the onshore rig count had been on an uptick since the beginning of 2014, falling crude oil prices ended that trend.

 Most prolific states

-Despite the recent decrease, Texas still has the most land-based rigs in the US, with 378, or 44%, of the total.
-Oklahoma is next with 103 land-based rigs.
+Despite the recent decrease, Texas still has the most land-based rigs in the US with 379, or 44%, of the total US land-based rigs.
+Oklahoma is next with 108 land-based rigs.
 North Dakota has 79 land-based rigs.

-In the next part, we’ll discuss how the offshore rigs fared last week.
+In the next part of this series, we’ll discuss how the offshore rigs fared.